krystianbeduch/tour-explorer/README.md

 ```sh
 Install-Package Oracle.ManagedDataAccess -Version 23.4.0
 ```
-4. Run the `Resources/SetupDatabase.sql` script to set up the database.
+4. Run the `SetupDatabase.sql` script from the `Resources` folder to set up the database.
-5. Prepare the configuration file `DBConfig.xml` and place it in the `Config` directory:
+5. Prepare the configuration file `DBConfig.xml` and place it in the `Config` folder:
 ```xml
 <?xml version="1.0" encoding="utf-8" ?>
 <DatabaseConfig>